 Whole Life Insurance Definition

 Whole life insurance DEFINED: a contact (i.e. policy) between the owner (who is most often also the insured) and the insurance company that covers the life of the insured until death or surrender of the policy.
-The policy builds cash value which can be withdrawn or borrowed against tax free.
+The policy builds cash value which can be withdrawn or borrowed against via a life insurance loan tax free.
 Upon the death of the insured, the insurer pays a death benefit to the beneficiary of the policy, typically income tax free.

 How does whole life insurance work?